-'Boiler Man' was introduced before their opening game of the season, with some already proclaiming him to be the best mascot of all time.
+'Boiler Man' was introduced before their opening game of the campaign, with some quick to proclaim him to be the best mascot of all time.

-Boiler Man's arrival at the club coincides with a recent partnership deal with 'Ideal Boiler', who are also the shirt sponsors for this season.
-Things are sure to get heated at the Hawthorns in the coming months.
+Boiler Man's arrival at the club coincided with a partnership deal with 'Ideal Boiler', who were also the shirt sponsors.

 Show me a better mascot than West Brom's Boiler Man and I'll show you a liar. pic.twitter.com/liNGzcJjGb

 — Ben Coles (@bencoles_) August 4, 2018

 With sleeve sponsors being allowed in the Premier League for the first time last season, Arsenal announced that the Rwandan tourism board would take up spot on their shirt for the next three seasons.

 The decision for the poverty-stricken African country to shell out £30 million on the deal has been widely panned, with Rwandan president Paul Kagame known to be a big supporter of the North London club.

 However many in the country believe that this investment could result in huge revenue coming into the country, some speculating as much as £300 million.